We Don’t Have the Money – How Can We Afford Building-out Broadband?

-Municipalities and utilities that step-in to provide broadband in unserved and underserved areas often face a number of unique challenges.
-Typical challenges for municipal and utility providers include:
+Getting broadband into unserved and underserved areas often face a number of unique challenges.
+Typical challenges for locally-owned network providers (municipalities, utilities) include:

 - Broadband not seen infrastructure, nor as an essential service for the community